Space Syntax-guided Post-training for Residential Floor Plan Generation: Results

-We compare two post-training paradigms under SSPT-Bench: \textbf{SSPT-Iter} (iterative retraining with space-syntax filtering and diffusion fine-tuning) and \textbf{SSPT-PPO} (on-policy PPO alignment with space-syntax rewards).
-For fairness, both paradigms start from the same pretrained HouseDiffusion baseline checkpoint and are evaluated on the same Eval-8 protocol with $N=5000$ generated samples per checkpoint.
-We report the baseline generator as \textbf{HD5000} and the real-data reference as \textbf{RPLAN$_8$}.
+We denote the 5000-plan Eval-8 sample set generated by the unpost-trained HouseDiffusion checkpoint as \textbf{HD5000} and use it as the baseline.
+The analysis is therefore baseline-centered: we first ask whether space-syntax post-training improves HD5000, and then compare the two post-training paradigms: SSPT-Iter (iterative retraining with space-syntax filtering and diffusion fine-tuning) and SSPT-PPO (on-policy PPO alignment with space-syntax rewards).
+For fairness, both paradigms start from the same pretrained HouseDiffusion baseline checkpoint and are evaluated under the same Eval-8 setting with $N=5000$ generated samples per checkpoint.
+We report the screened real-data reference as RPLAN$_8$.